The Basque Country

 Day 5

-Biarritz was once a Phoenician fishing port used to send goods to Britain, and during the Middle Ages it was the center of the Basque whaling fleet.
-Whales, once common in the Bay of Biscay, were hunted out of the area by the Basques using their infamous invention, the harpoon.
+After lunch we may decide to visit Biarritz.
+Biarritz began as a Phoenician fishing port and during the Middle Ages it was the center of the Basque whaling fleet.
+Whales, once common in the Bay of Biscay, were hunted by the Basques using their infamous invention, the harpoon.
 By the end of the 19th century Biarritz has faded into a simple fishing village until Napoleon III and his wife, Queen Eugenie, established their summer court on the beach.
-During the 20th century Biarritz became the hideaway resort of Hollywood movie stars Marilyn Monroe and Frank Sinatra.
+From a promenade above the pounding sea on the Rocher de la Vierge, to a view of its world renowned surfing, there is much to recommend a visit.

 Day 6

-Donostia, as San Sebastian is called in Basque, is a vibrantly blended traditional and modern Spanish city just over the French border on the Bay of Biscay.
+Donostia, as San Sebastián is called in Basque, is a vibrantly blended traditional and modern Spanish city just over the French border on the Bay of Biscay.
 Its circular bay is rimmed with picturesque promenades and pristine white beaches.
 The Playa de la Concha and Playa de Ondarreta have attracted beach goers looking for sophistication and sunshine since the end of the 19th century.
-San Sebastian has world-class restaurants run by innovative chefs serving regional specialties.
-In the old town, Parte Vieja, upscale boutiques rub shoulders with lively wine bars, and bakeries selling distinctively delicious confectionary.
+San Sebastián has the most Michelin-starred restaurants in the world run by innovative chefs serving regional specialties.
+In the old town, Parte Vieja, clothing boutiques rub shoulders with wine bars and bakeries selling delicious confectionary.

 Day 7